cloudify-cosmo/docs.getcloudify.org/content/composer/available-actions.md

 ## Validate Blueprint
 Validates the displayed blueprint source code to ensure logical concepts are kept.

-## Logout
-Will destroy current user session and route the user back to login page.

 ## Blueprint Settings
 The settings button opens up a menu of operations to be performed: